 She is also part of Loop Theatre - a Glasgow based integrated theatre company - working as a facilitator of counterweight and aerial harness based movement and also as a performer.

-Out with his aerial career, Stewart also works as a massage therapist.
+Out with his aerial career, Stewart also works as a massage therapist specialising in Swedish massage.